perak/kitchen-site/files/api_reference.md

 array\_item\_type | string | If "type" is set to "array" then you can define array item type here.
-Format is the same as for "type" property. crud\_fields | array of [field](#field) | If "array\_item\_type" is set to "object" then you can define fields for input type "crud". crud\_insert\_title | string | For fields with "input": "crud" - insert button and insert form title join\_collection | string | Collection name to join.
+Format is the same as for "type" property. crud\_fields | array of [field](#field) | If "array\_item\_type" is set to "object" then you can define fields for input type "crud". crud\_insert\_title | string | For fields with "input": "crud" - insert button and insert form title file\_collection | string | For fields with "input": "file".
+Name of FS.Collection where file is stored.
+Generator will automatically join this collection with file\_collection. file\_container | string | For fields with "input": "file".
+Field name where FS.File object from joined FS.Collection will be stored. join\_collection | string | Collection name to join.
 If set then this field acts as foreign key join\_container | string | Field name where document from joined collection will be stored join\_fields | array of string | Field list to fetch from joined collection